sleede/fab-manager/doc/development_readme.md

    foreman s -p 5000
    ```

-16. You should now be able to access your local development Fab-manager instance by accessing `http://localhost:3000` in your web browser.
+16. You should now be able to access your local development Fab-manager instance by accessing `http://localhost:5000` in your web browser.

-17. You can login as the default administrator using the credentials defined previously.
+17. You can log in as the default administrator using the credentials defined previously.

 18. Email notifications will be caught by MailCatcher.
     To see the emails sent by the platform, open your web browser at `http://fabmanager-mailcatcher:1080` to access the MailCatcher interface.